 Acts 12.
-King Herod persecuted the Church putting many in prison, even Peter but Peter miraculously escaped.
+King Herod persecuted the Church and putting many in prison, even Peter; but Peter miraculously escaped.
 Herod’s suffered a violent death after giving a speech without giving glory to God.

 1 Chronicles 22.
 David made preparations to build the Temple.

 1 Chronicles 23 contains a listing of the Levites and their duties.